North Kensington Grenfell Tower fire: Havering Council Leader's Statement

 “It is far too early to speculate on what has happened in the Grenfell Tower fire, what the cause was or what may have contributed to what has clearly been an unprecedented outcome.

-“Havering Council has no tower blocks over fourteen stories, and all our blocks of flats have up-to-date fire risk assessments and regular fire safety inspections.
+“Havering Council has no tower blocks over sixteen stories, and all our blocks of flats have up-to-date fire risk assessments and regular fire safety inspections.
 Many of them have also received ad hoc inspections from the fire brigade over previous years.
 We are therefore confident that our blocks comply with necessary safety regulations.

 “We have started a programme of inspections of the common parts and public areas of our buildings to ensure all fire safety requirements are complied with, including the removal of all rubbish or items that could create a risk.
 We will also be reminding residents of the need for care and caution when it comes to fire and not to engage in behaviours that increase the risk of fire or fire spread.